iftekher2108/express-recharge/template/README.md

   ### Installation

-  1. Clone the repository:
+  1. Run the Command on git:

      ```bash
      npx @iftekher2108/express-recharge project-name
      ```

+   if not install by default
-  2. Install dependencies:
+   Install dependencies:

      ```bash
      npm install